ChurchApps/FreeShowWeb/src/routes/docs/output/+page.md

 :::admonition type=tip

-In addition to being able to lock all outputs, each individual output's lock status can be toggled by clicking on the title bar of a preview window.
+In addition to being able to lock all outputs, each individual output's lock status can be toggled by clicking on the title bar of its preview window.
 A colored dot shows the status of each output.

 #### Output Statuses
 - Green - Active, presenting